 Since 2013, Rachel has been making her mark in Arizona, playing cello for celtic folk rock old world fusion band Black Forest Society,

 Rachel also plays cello for session work with musicians all over the world.
-She also locally collaborates with sound healer and yoga instructor and facilitator Crystal Valentina for Lunar sound healings.
+She also locally collaborates with sound healer and yoga instructor and facilitator Crystal Valentina for Lunar Sound Journey.
 Both Rachel and Crystal are Arizona based, where Rachel currently resides.

 Locally she has used her cello gifts for Richard Nihil of I Am Holorgam, in the collaboration band We Are Hologram, she enjoys the contrast of the gentler sounds made with sound healing, and the raw sounds of an energetic rock band.
 Versatility is her strong point.